asherikov/cdinit/README.md

 `CDINIT_INSTALL_ROOT` and other `ROS`/`ament` paths, and passes them to `dinit` when it is started for the first time.
 Service names should be prefixed by the package name in order to avoid collisions.

+TODO
+====

+I would like to see a few features implemented in `dinit`, but the author only accepts pull requests:

+- Automatically generated log file names, e.g., `<prefix specified via command line>/<service name>.log`, to avoid boilerplate parameters in service files.
+- Timestamp log messages.
+- `dinitctl` to optionally wait for control socket to be created.